samlynndavis/Bodiless-JS-Chris/packages/vital-examples/doc/Introduction/README.md

 ```

 —and choose `__vital_next__` as the template site.
 For more information, see the [BodilessJS
 Getting Started Guide](/About/GettingStarted).
-For a quick overview of the structure of
+For an overview of the structure of
 your new repository, see [Repository Structure](.).

 Once your site is running locally, walk through the introduction in the following pages to see how